ZhuangLab/storm-analysis/doc/source/parameters.rst

 *Analysis parameters.*

-* **baseline** - This is what the camera reads with the shutter closed.
-When analyzing sCMOS data this is likely included in the offset of the camera calibration so you probably want to use ``0``.

 * **max_frame** - The frame to stop analysis on, ``-1`` = analyze to the end of the film.

 * **max_z** - Maximum z value for z fitting, specified in um.